CopenhagenCityArchives/APACS/README.md

 Changes to the application are deployed using ``eb deploy``

-NOTE that this environment runs at the production database!
+NOTE that this environment runs on the production database!

 ## Indexing script and Solr
 The services are declared in *docker-compose-index.prod.yml*.